How to use food to power your workouts without weighing you down.

 But in order to get the proper fuel for your body for a standard hour-long workout, you have to eat the right foods at the right time.
 That means foods with a balanced amount of carbohydrates and protein that will help power you through your workout without weighing you down.

-Here are a few ideas for foods you should consider adding to your workout repertoire, and when you should eat them.
+Here are a few ideas for foods you should consider adding to your pre-workout repertoire, and when you should eat them.
 But first, a quick rundown on why you should even consider eating before sweating it out.

 Why You Should Eat Before a Workout